americocunhajr/EPIDEMIC/paper/paper.md

 (eg infected vs time / infected by 1M inhab vs time, when normalizing the curves approach the same level, without local normalization of larger population has much larger numbers, which may not be true when normalizing).
 And, the module forecast was used to train the students in the regression part (curve fitting), they used the COVID-19 epidemic data as observations, and looked for polynomial and exponential curves that fit the start of the outbreak (exponential phase).
+Below is a brief description of the code and modules that make up the EPIDEMIC.

 # EPIDEMIC code